 Volunteer opportunities in Bordeaux, Paris & Poitiers can also be arranged, the conditions of which (in person, remote or a blend of the two) may vary depending on the placement.

-€30 per day for delivered lunch and dinner (for meals not provided by the homestay families)
+€30 per day for delivered lunch and dinner (for meals not provided by the homestay families).

-Out of pocket costs of 70-80€ per RT-PCR test and €30 per antigen test.
-If a diagnostic test is ordered by a doctor or is obligatory in the French government’s “Testing, Tracking & Tracing” procedures, it will be covered by the GeoBlue international health insurance plan through Middlebury.
+Approximate out of pocket costs of 45-50€ per RT-PCR test, €20-25 per antigen test, and 5€ per autotest.
+As long as a diagnostic test is ordered by a doctor or is obligatory in the French government’s “Testing, Tracking & Tracing” procedures, it will be covered by the GeoBlue international health insurance plan through Middlebury.

 Q What will students do if they are experiencing symptoms or otherwise believe they may have contracted COVID-19?

 If a student is feeling ill or otherwise believes they have contracted COVID-19, they should get tested immediately and wear a certified mask at all times when in contact with others while waiting for the test results (usually 24 hours but it can be longer).
 Then: